fmgarage/fx-reports/docs/getting-started/installation.md

 The plugin file must be copied into the FileMaker plugin directory.
 There is a matching file for every operating system.

 Assuming no plugins have been installed before, the directory does not exist yet.
 Still, it will be created when clicking 'Reveal Plug-in Folder' in the FileMaker settings in the 'Plug-Ins' tab.
-You can then place the plugin file in the ... that has opened.
+You can then place the plugin file in the folder that has opened.
-> @todo

 After restarting FileMaker, the plugin is shown in the 'Plug-Ins' tab in the settings.
 It is now ready to use.